 - There were strong reactions against the Diarchy based government.
-Political leaders and Indian masses were up in the arms against the reform.
+Even political leaders and Indian masses were up in arms against the reform.

-- It was Lord Birkenhead, who was responsible for formulating the Simon Commission.
+- Lord Birkenhead was responsible for formulating the Simon Commission and

-- Clement Atlee who was one of the core members in the Simon Commission was the key person as Briitish Prime Minister at the time of India’s participation in 1947.
-There was no Indian control, all the important power was in the hands of British.
-India took this commission as a core insult and blot on Indian masses.
+- Clement Atlee, one of the core members, was the key person as Briitish Prime Minister at the time of India’s partition in 1947.
+There was no Indian control and all the important power was in the hands of the British.
+Therefore, India took this commission as a core insult and blot on the Indian masses.

 - Finally in the year 1928, amid mass demonstrations and uproar, Simon Commission landed in India.
-People resorted to slogans “Go Simon Go” and “Go Back Simon”
+Additionally, people resorted to slogans “Go Simon Go” and “Go Back, Simon”

 - The famous slogan Simon Go Back was first said by ‘Lala Lajpat Rai’.
-Several protests took place when the Simon Commission entered India in February 1928.
-Lala Lajpat Rai moved a resolution against the Commission in the Legislative Assembly of Punjab that month.
+Several protests took place when they entered India in February 1928 and Lala Lajpat Rai moved a resolution against the Commission in the Legislative Assembly of Punjab that month.